-As a unionist and a staff of the NNPC, one would have thought that my leaders would want to exert an influence that could sway my thoughts on critical national oil and gas issues.
-In the office, we had to, in some circumstances, differ on many issues with my workplace leaders such as the Group Managing Directors of the NNPC.
-Instead of taking an adversary position, the duo of Chief Gaus Jackson-Obaseki and later Chief Funsho Kupolukun were empathetic enough and showed a lot of understanding.
-When I was promoted to SS1, which is a management projection and therefore barred from taking part in active unionism, many had thought that I would be victimized for some of the decisions our administration took, which might not have gone down well with them.
-This gentleman never did.
-They knew that I had my political leaders in the Central Working Committee (CWC) and the National Executive Council (NEC) of PENGASSAN, whose biddings must be done for the sake of remaining loyal to those who elected us into office.
-They treated me with all amount of respect and dignity.
+When I was a unionist and staff of the NNPC, one would have thought that my leaders would want to exert an influence that could sway my thoughts on critical national oil and gas issues.
+In the office, I had to, in some circumstances, differ on many issues with my workplace leaders, such as the managing directors of the NNPC.
+Instead of taking an adversary position, Chief Gaius Jackson-Obaseki and later Chief Funsho Kupolokun were empathetic towards me and showed a lot of understanding.
+When I was promoted to SS1, which is a management position, I was barred from taking part in active unionism, and many thought I would be victimized for some of the decisions our administration took, which might not have gone down well with them.
+These gentleman never did.
+They knew that I had my political leaders in the Central Working Committee and the National Executive Council of PENGASSAN, whose bidding must be done for the sake of remaining loyal to those who elected us into office.
+They treated me with all respect and dignity.

-I also wish to thank Dr. Peter Nmadu, the Group General Manager, Medical Services, under whom I served as a Nurse Anaesthetist before my deployment to the Human Resources Division of the NNPC.
+I also wish to thank Dr. Peter Nmadu, the group general manager, Medical Services, under whom I served as a nurse anesthetist before my deployment to the Human Resources Division of the NNPC.
 He helped me through the electioneering campaigns with flexible work schedules and did not hesitate to release me for employee relations duties when he was contacted.
-My becoming PENGASSAN President would have been a dream in the spiritual realm, but Chief Austin Ezenwaka, who as Manager, Employee Relations in 2003, refused to invoke the clause that some workers' levels cannot hold elective union positions.
+My becoming PENGASSAN president would have been a dream in the spiritual realm, and Chief Austin Ezenwaka, manager, Employee Relations in 2003, refused to invoke the clause that workers at certain levels could not hold elective union positions.
 This immeasurable risk to his job is worthy of my sincere gratitude.
-At the end of my tenure to date, he has never regretted his action because if he did otherwise, PENGASSAN would have lost my service, the oil and gas would have lost our initiatives, and perhaps my perspective on this subject matter.
+At the end of my tenure to date, he has never regretted his action because if he did otherwise, PENGASSAN would have lost my service and the oil and gas sector would have lost our initiatives and perhaps my perspective on this subject matter.

 As with all my humble beginnings, I became the first occupant of the Supervisor Employee Relations office in the NNPC.
-Challenging as it was, the Group General Manager Human Resources (GGM, HR), Mrs. Lilly Adegbite, General Manager Human Resource (GM HR), Deacon V. V. Mowoe, Manager, Employee Relations (Mgr.
-ER), Mr. Peter Odjoji and the Deputy Manager, Employee Relations DM, ER), MR. J. N. Dimla made settling in for me very easy.
+Challenging as it was, the Group General Manager, Human Resources, Mrs. Lilly Adegbite, the General Manager, Human Resources, Deacon V. V. Mowoe, the Manager, Employee Relations, Mr. Peter Odjoji, and the Deputy Manager, Employee Relations, Mr. J. N. Dimla, made settling in very easy for me.
 To them, I owe a bunch of gratitude.

-As Deputy Manager and later Manager, Employee Relations, I worked more closely with two Group Managing Directors in the persons of Engineer Austin Oniwon and Engineer Andrew Yakubu, who were amazingly great and effective leaders.
-They were very supportive and gave me opportunities to help manage conflicts in the entire industry on behalf of the NNPC, a senior partner in the Joint Venture operations.
-This leverage allowed me to have an interface with several companies and help in the resolution of their industrial relations disputes, which emanated from collective bargaining and employment contracts.
+As Deputy Manager and later Manager, Employee Relations, I worked more closely with two group managing directors, Engineer Austin Oniwon and Engineer Andrew Yakubu, who were amazingly great and effective leaders.
+They were very supportive and gave me opportunities to help manage conflicts in the entire industry on behalf of the NNPC, a senior partner in the joint-venture operations.
+This leverage allowed me to have an interface with several companies and help in the resolution of industrial relations disputes that emanated from collective bargaining and employment contracts.
 To these gentlemen, I say a big thank you.
-Asides, I am also very grateful for Engineer Austin Oniwon to have found time to write the foreword to this book, even as the world was in a lockdown and supposed to be resting with the family.
+I am also very grateful for Engineer Oniwon to have found time to write the foreword to this book, even as the world was in a lockdown and supposed to be resting with family.
 May his shadow never grow less now and forever.